System Design: Building a Real-Time Chat Application

 System design is fundamentally about trade-offs.
 In this chat system, we traded the simplicity of a stateless HTTP API for the complexity of stateful WebSocket connections — because sub-second latency demanded it.
 We added Redis as a coordination layer, accepting the operational overhead because the alternative (sticky sessions with no failover) is worse.
 We chose eventual consistency for read receipts because strong consistency there would crush throughput for no real user benefit.

-Every decision has a cost.
+In conclusion, a production real-time chat application earns its complexity one decision at a time.
 The skill is not in memorizing architectures — it is in understanding why each piece exists and what breaks if you remove it.
-That is what separates a whiteboard answer from a system that actually runs at scale.
+That understanding is what separates a whiteboard answer from a system that actually runs at scale.

 Leave a Comment